Passage to Nirvana: Plot summary

 While in Florida, Carlson helps care for his severely disabled mother, who suffered a traumatic brain injury from a fall.
 She is unable to walk, talk, or feed herself and eventually dies.
-Upon returning to Long Island, Carlson faces further difficulties, including the deaths of his aunt and brother-in-law, prompting him to support his sister and her children in Buffalo.

 Despite the hardships, the book emphasizes healing and positive affirmation.
 Carlson focuses on Zen Buddhist studies and meditation, working with the writer and Zen teacher Peter Matthiessen at the Ocean Zendo.
 The memoir explores the spiritual aspects of healing, acceptance, and rebuilding a life.
-Carlson eventually meets a woman who has faced her own challenges, including a difficult divorce and raising two children alone.
-They fall in love, purchase and renovate a sailboat named "Nirvana," and work on creating a new family life with their children and pets.
-They sail to the Bahamas for a winter writing sabbatical, where most of the book was written.

-The book is a collection of short essays, combining real-time events, reflections on traumatic brain injury, philosophical musings, and childhood memories.

 Writing style

 Passage to Nirvana is structured as a series of short, interconnected essays and stories, often just a few pages long.
 These segments draw on Carlson's life and recovery, presenting them as moral fables.
 Many chapters are introduced with very brief poems, sometimes only three or four words long, which Carlson refers to as a "Po."
 The book's narrative is non-linear.
-In the introduction, Carlson explains that this style emerged from his cognitive processes during recovery.
 The short poems were necessary because he initially struggled with longer sentences, the brief chapters reflected his difficulty with longer texts, and the non-linear narrative mirrored his challenges with sustained concentration.
 Consequently, the narrative frequently shifts in time, creating an inventive and engaging read.
-Each chapter stands alone as an essay, allowing readers to start reading from any chapter as if it were a short story.

 Background and publication

 Written between 2005 and 2010, Passage to Nirvana was published in 2010.
-The book was initially rejected by several mainstream publishers and agents due to its unconventional writing style and layout.
 Leveraging his experience in magazine publishing, Carlson established his own publishing company, Henry Chapin and Sons, to publish and market the book.
-Embracing new technology and the evolving publishing industry, he used crowdfunding to finance the project, raising nearly $13,000 from individual donors through Kickstarter.
+Embracing new technology and the evolving publishing industry, he used crowdfunding to finance the project.
 Carlson also utilized Facebook and the global network of Amazon sites to market the book and reach a worldwide audience.
-The book garnered a following in the U.S. and internationally, including readers from Canada, Mexico, Peru, Brazil, Argentina, Chile, the U.K., Ireland, France, Italy, Russia, Poland, Morocco, South Africa, Croatia, India, Nepal, Indonesia, Japan, Australia, and other countries.